Book Club Discussion Questions

 By Larry Sells and Lisa See

-1. In America we all share in the immigrant experience.
+- In America, we all share in the immigrant experience.
 We all have people in our families who were brave enough, scared enough, or crazy enough to leave their home countries to come here.
-What are some of the similarities and differences between the experiences of Lisa’s Chinese-American family and the experiences of other groups (Italian, Jewish, Mexican, Irish, etc.)?
+What are some of the similarities and differences between the experiences of Lisa’s Chinese-American family and the experiences of your family?

-2. Lisa tries hard to be objective in her memoir, which is difficult to do because of its personal nature.
+- Lisa tries hard to be objective in On Gold Mountain, which is difficult to do because of its personal nature.
 Do you think she succeeds?
 Why or why not?
 What do you suppose Lisa’s family’s response was to the book?
 How do you think your family would react if you wrote your family history?

-4. While many people initially read On Gold Mountain because they’re interested in learning about the Chinese-American experience, they often become more attached to the stories of the white women—Ticie, Stella, and Carolyn—who married into the See family.
-What characteristics bound them together?
+- While many people initially read On Gold Mountain because they’re interested in learning about the Chinese-American experience, they often become more attached to the stories of the white women—Ticie, Stella, and Carolyn—who married into the See family.
+What characteristics bound those three women together?
 What characteristics separated them from each other?

-6. It could be argued that Fong See, the family patriarch, is the most important person in the book.
+- It could be argued that Fong See, the family patriarch, is the most important person in the book.
 What values make him successful?
 What are his weaknesses?
-What do you think of his separation from Letticie?
+What do you think of his separation from Ticie?

-7. What is the most surprising thing you learned about Chinese immigration to America as a result of reading this book?
+- What is the most surprising thing you learned about Chinese immigration to America as a result of reading this book?
 Were you surprised by the anti-Chinese laws that were passed locally and nationally?
 Can you think of other instances where laws have been targeted against a particular group in your area?
-If not, do you think they could have been passed and you don’t know it?

-8. One of the underlying themes of On Gold Mountain is personal identity.
+- One of the underlying themes of On Gold Mountain is personal identity.
 Were the Sees (and Fongs) Chinese or American?
-Did it depend on the color of their skin or the choices they made?
+Did it depend on the color of each person’s skin or on the personal choices he or she made?
 Consider the individual choices that Ming, Ray, Bennie, Eddy, and Sissee made.